 |ELEC 498||Computer Engineering Project 1||7.00|

 Normally, registration in a course offered by the Department is allowed provided a mark of at least D- has been achieved in each of the prerequisites for the course.
 Students having one course prerequisite (numbered 200 or higher) with a mark of FR may still be able to register in a course offered by the Department provided their Engineering Cumulative GPA is at least 2.0 at the end of the previous session.
 Prerequisites are listed under the calendar description for each course.

 Refer to the Complementary Studies section of this calendar for details regarding the requirements for all Engineering plans.
-For the Computer Engineering Program, the Engineering Economics course is APSC 221 Economic And Business Practice, and the Communications course is APSC 293 Engineering Communications (communications units are also included inside course ELEC 498 Computer Engineering Project).
+For the Computer Engineering Program, the Engineering Economics course is APSC 221 Economic And Business Practice.
+Communications units are included within the design courses ELEC 290 Electrical and Computer Engineering Design and Practice, ELEC 390 Principles of Design and Development, and ELEC 498 Computer Engineering Project.